UPD: This post was edited and updated in February 2025.

 GoLogin comes way more cost effective, including more seats and options into fair price packages.
 Business and Enterprise (300 and 1,000 profiles) will cost you only $99 and $199 a month.
 GoLogin ends up costing more than twice cheaper again, without the annual discount.

-GoLogin’s prices also include 10 and 20 team seats respectively, unlike the 3 and 7 partner seats in Indigo’s team plans.
+GoLogin’s prices also include 10 and 20 team seats respectively, unlike the 3 and 7 partner seats in Indigo browser team plans.

-We could not compare the top-tier Custom plans.
-Unlike GoLogin, Indigo does not offer pricing for bigger needs.
-Looking at its general price range, we don’t think running a larger team on Indigo will make commercial sense.
+I could not compare the top-tier Custom plans.
+Unlike GoLogin, Indigo browser does not offer pricing for bigger needs.
+Looking at its general price range, I don’t think running a larger team on Indigo will make commercial sense.

 In the end, GoLogin offers more features for the fair price.
 Visit the Pricing pages yourself, test both browsers during 7-day trials and make your own considerations.